-- (a) It shall be unlawful for any person to commence excavation for, or construction of, any building or structure, parking area or to make structural alterations in any existing building or structure, without first obtaining a Zoning Permit from the Township Zoning Administrator as hereinafter provided except for agricultural buildings. - (b) The application for a Zoning Permit shall designate the existing or intended use of the structure or premises, or part thereof which is proposed to be altered, erected, or extended, and the number of dwelling units, if any, to occupy it.
-The application shall be accompanied by two ink, blueprint or photostat copies of drawings, drawn to scale, showing the actual lines, angles and dimensions of the lot to be built upon or used, and the exact size and location on the lot of all existing and proposed structures and uses, and other information necessary to demonstrate compliance with the Ordinance.
-The Zoning Administrator may waive or vary portions of the foregoing requirements not necessary for determination of compliance with this Ordinance, or require the submission of additional information which is necessary to make such a determination. - (c) One copy of the plans and specifications shall be filled in and retained by the Office of the Zoning Administrator, and another shall be delivered to the applicant when the Zoning Administrator has approved the application and issued the permit and a copy of the permit shall also be provided to the Ionia County Building Inspector. - (d) Every permit granted under this section shall no longer be valid unless the excavation, construction, alteration, erection or extension shall have been commenced within 90 days from the date of issuance of the permit; and every permit so granted shall further no longer be valid unless all exterior aspects of the construction, alteration, erection or extension shall have been completed within 18 months from the date of issuance of the permit.
+- (a) It shall be unlawful for any person to commence excavation for, or construction of, any building or structure, parking area or to make structural alterations in any existing building or structure, without first obtaining a Zoning Permit from the Township Zoning Administrator as hereinafter provided.
+Any temporary structure that is erected for less than 14 days does not require a permit. - (b) The application for a Zoning Permit shall designate the existing or intended use of the structure or premises, or part thereof which is proposed to be altered, erected, or extended, and the number of dwelling units, if any, to occupy it.
+The application shall be accompanied by two ink, blueprint or photostat copies of drawings, drawn to scale, showing the actual lines, angles and dimensions of the lot to be built upon or used, and the exact size and location on the lot of all existing and proposed structures and uses, and other information necessary to demonstrate compliance with this Part.
+The Zoning Administrator may waive or vary portions of the foregoing requirements not necessary for determination of compliance with this Part, or require the submission of additional information which is necessary to make such a determination. - (c) One copy of the plans and specifications shall be filled in and retained by the Office of the Zoning Administrator, and another shall be delivered to the applicant when the Zoning Administrator has approved the application and issued the permit and a copy of the permit shall also be provided to the Ionia County Building Inspector. - (d) Every permit granted under this section shall no longer be valid unless the excavation, construction, alteration, erection or extension shall have been commenced within 90 days from the date of issuance of the permit; and every permit so granted shall further no longer be valid unless all exterior aspects of the construction, alteration, erection or extension shall have been completed within 18 months from the date of issuance of the permit.